anthony-benavente/progressforms/README.md

 ```

 #### Methods
+To call methods, you must use the .progressforms() method while passing in the name of the method
+followed by the required parameters.
+Example:

+    $('#progressforms-wrapper').progressforms('goToTab', 3);

+This method call jumps to the tab with index 3 (the fourth tab).

 This plugin has two methods that can be used to jump to specific tabs based on index or their container IDs.
 They
 are listed and described below: